uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/set_matrix_property.rst

         - Guarantees that the column indices are sorted in ascending order for a given row.
       * - COO
-        - Guarantees that the indices are sorted by row then by column in ascending order.
+        - Guarantees that the indices are sorted by rows then by columns within rows in ascending order.

 sorted_by_rows
 ^^^^^^^^^^^^^^